Scottish Boys' Clothes: Chronology--19th Century

 Kilts

-British attitudes toward kilts changed significantly in the late 18th and early 19th centuries.
+British attitudes toward kilts changed significantly in the late-18th and early-19th centuries.
 Romantic poets and authors like Burns and Scott had a great impact on the popular imagination.
 The performance of kilted Higland regiments in the Napoleonic Wars also influenced public opinion.
 One effect of the changing attitude toward Scotland was the renewed wearin of the kilt in Scotland.
 Laws prohibiting the kilt had been recended in the late 18th Century.
-II have few details, but I do know that Scottish boys in the early 19th Century did dress up in kilts.
+II have few details, but I do know that some Scottish boys in the early-19th Century did dress up in kilts.
 Paintings of the era depict boys in kilts for church and other dress occasions.
 I am not sure if the kilt was perceived as a boys' style at this time.
 I also do not know if they were also worn for other activities such as school or play.
 If readers have any infornation on this subject, I'd appreciate any contributions.
 The major moving influence in establishing the kilt as boys' clothes for English and eventually American boys was Queen Victoria who was fascinated by Scotland.
 She built a royal estate at Balmoral which is still a favorite of Queen Elizabeth today.
 The Queen outfitted the steadily growing number of young princes in picturesque kilts.
 I am not sure if she just picked up on a fashion of the time or the clothes she saw when visitin Balmoral.
 Scottish boys were wearing the kilt in the early 19th Century, but I'm unsure as to how commonly.
 Perhaps outfitting the princes was an idea she conceived herself.
 Hopefully some of our British observers will provide some information on this.
 Wheather or not Victoria conceived the idea herself, the impact of her decision is apparent.
 Suddenly the kilt rather than being a symbol of resistance to England was endorsed by the Queen.
 Royal children ever since have been outfitted in kilts.
 (Notably Prince William and Harry do NOT appear in kilts even when visiting Balmoral.
 Although they did wear kilts 'as young boys on extremely rare occasions.
 Their father Prince Charles, however, was often dressed in a kilt and still wears one at Balmoral.
 Presumably they don't like the idea of continuing the Royal tradition.)
 With the Queen's approval, the kilt was surely seen much more in Scotland, including on boys and at school.
 If some mother's had dressed boys in kilts before the mid-1800s, after Victoria's example, the kilt became a major boys' fashion for dress wear.
 However how extensive the kilt became as an article of boys clothes I do not know.
 Nor am I certain just how the kilt was worn.
 Was it just for formal dress occasions, or was it worn as casual wear as well.
 It is likely that most Scottish boys dressed much like their English cousins.

 Other garments